GioF71/audirvana-docker/README.md

 ### Configure

-Configure the application by copying the `sample.env` file to a `.env` file:
+Configure the application you want to run by copying the `sample.env` file to a `.env` file:

 `cp sample.env .env`